JaedanC/pygui/README.md

 - The `__init__.py` file.
 This allows the `pygui` directory to be imported as `import pygui`
 - The `__init__.pyi` file.
 This gives the `pygui` module correct intellisense in editors as cython does not export symbols.

 It will also copy the entire `pygui` python module to directory called `portable`.
 This new directory will contains everything required for a new `pygui` project to be portable.
-It will not include the `src/pygui/libs` directory or `my_program.exe`.
+It will not include the `src/pygui/libs` directory or `my_program_c.exe` and `my_program_cpp.exe`.

 ## Developing pygui